cfu288/mere-medical/libs/emr-pipeline/README.md

    remembers every tenant ever listed; a body identical to the newest saved copy only updates that copy's date.
-2. **Extract.** Fetches the CapabilityStatement of every currently listed tenant, each run.
-Bounded worker pool with a per-host cap and a per-host give-up rule; a failure, including a 200 carrying non-JSON, updates error columns only.
+2. **Extract.** Fetches the CapabilityStatement of every currently listed tenant, each run, through a bounded worker pool with retries and timeouts.
+A failure, including a 200 carrying non-JSON, updates error columns only.
 It **never clobbers a good body**: a run killed midway costs a re-crawl, never data.
 3. **Transform.** `DELETE` + `INSERT` rebuilds the derived tables by replaying the whole snapshot history: every tenant ever listed, its latest url and seen date, its last non-empty name, every url it was ever listed at, and a classification of each url's